 In June 2017, the GASB issued Statement No. 87 "Leases" requiring all leases to be recognized as a right-of-use asset and a lease liability, unless the lease is a short term lease (generally a lease with a term of twelve months or less).
-A lessor is required to recognize a lease receivable and a deferred inflow of resources.
 At the commencement date of the lease, the City will recognize: 1) a lease liability for the City's obligation to make payments under the lease agreement, measured on a present value basis; and 2) a right-of-use asset that represents the City's right to use, or control the use of, the specified asset for the lease term.
 Over the term of the lease, the City will report amortization expense for using the leased asset, interest expense on the lease liability, and note disclosures about the City's leases.
 Another objective of this Statement is to address government lessors recognition of a lease receivable and deferred inflow, and to report lease revenue, interest income, and note disclosures about the government's leases.
 This Statement becomes effective for the fiscal year June 30, 2022.
+The City is evaluating the impact of this Statements.

+In May 2019, the GASB issued Statement No. 91 "Conduit Debt Obligations" requiring a single method of reporting conduit debt obligations by issuers and eliminating diversity in practice associated with related obligations, commitments, and footnote disclosures.
+This Statement becomes effective for the fiscal year June 30, 2023.
 The City is evaluating the impact of this Statement on the financial statements.

-In May 2019, the GASB issued Statement No. 91 "Conduit Debt Obligations" requiring a single method of reporting conduit debt obligations by issuers and eliminating diversity in practice associated with related obligations, commitments, and footnote disclosures.
-This Statement becomes effective for the fiscal year June 30, 2022.
-The City is evaluating the impact of this

-Statement on the financial statements.